jinyang-yu/DSSG_ERA/README.md

 ### 4. Summarizing Website Articles (`risk_pairing/`)
 - Summarizes each article content (`scripts/news_article_summarization.py`)
+- `outputs/website_with_summary`: Output summarization json file per website
+- Function: Summarizes website articles using a two part process where (1) extracts relevant sentences using BERT (extractive summarization), and then (2) summarizes the extracted chunk using BART (abstractive summarization).

 ### 5. Linking Web and PDF Content (`risk_pairing/`)
 - Links website content to PDF extracted risks (`/scripts/link_websites_to_risks.py`)
+- `results`: Output of risk analysis plus linked website articles.
+- Function: Uses cosine similarity to link risk descriptions to website summaries based on if (1) above 0.80 for cosine similarity and (2) if there are more than 10 articles with above 0.80, only the top ten are linked to each risk in the main results folder.

 ### 6. Web-Scraping Tool (`web_scraper/`)
 - Main running script to start web-scraping (`run_scraper.py`)